Last updated: 14 March 2025

 Read more: What types of encryption methods encrypt email attachments?

-The guidance from HHS is clear: forgoing encryption and only using password protection for a document (or an entire hard drive, for that matter) is not sufficient and has already led to publicized HIPAA fines.
+The guidance from HHS is clear: forgoing encryption and only using password protection for a document (or an entire hard drive, for that matter) is not sufficient.

 Read more: Is my password-protected PDF document HIPAA compliant?